Refactoring Legacy React Code: Moving from OOP to Functional Components

 A sound application architecture doesn’t resist to changes, but welcomes them.
 Yet it still doesn’t guarantee that the code is unbroken after we implement new features, making fixes or refactoring.
 Here we run automated tests to ensure that the app integrity didn’t suffer.
 So we write unit-tests to check if separate objects, methods, functions work property independently.
 With integration tests we ensure they play as designed together.
 Eventually we create system tests to find out if the entire system meets our business requirements.

-Handling forms with React and HTML5 Form Validation API
+Effortless Form Handling in React with the HTML5 Validation API

 JavaScript